booklet/wfirma/readme.md

 # PHP wFirma
-Module for constructing simple queries to the wFirma API
+Module for constructing simple queries to the wFirma API.

 ## Use
 Add repository in `composer.json` file: